EddieHubCommunity/HealthCheck/README.md

 9. Run the project with one of these

    a.
 If you have Postgres installed, you can run the app locally `npm run dev` OR
    b.
-If you don't have Postgres installed, you can use Docker Compose to run the database and the app `docker compose -f docker-compose.yaml up -d`
+If you don't have Postgres installed, you can use Docker Compose to run the database and the app `docker compose -f docker-compose.yaml up -d`, after the containers are ready, run the command `npm run db:migrate:dev`